Getting Here by Land

 If you prefer a fully serviced highway route, follow the starfish along the scenic Oceanside Route, Highway 19A.
 Look for the official “starfish” signs south of Parksville and at other exits along Highway 19.

 By Bus & Taxi

-Island Coach Lines serve Victoria to Port Hardy, and points in between, including Campbell River.
-Connect to Island Coach Lines from Vancouver on Greyhound or Pacific Coach Lines.
+Daily coaches serve Victoria to Port Hardy, and points in between, including Campbell River.
+Connect to Vancouver Island Connector (Operated by Tofino Bus) from Vancouver via the Departure Bay BC Ferry terminal.
 Daily bus service connects all parts of Vancouver Island with the Mainland.
 Throughout the Campbell River & Region, local bus and 24 hour taxi services are provided.